 In these certificate programs, most of the online lectures run concurrently with laboratory assignments, allowing students to get hands-on experience in what they've studied in class.
+Some courses may require certain software and plugins.
 Students learn about the materials used to create dental appliances, study dental anatomy and gain experience in crafting dental appliances, such as dentures and veneers.

 Dental Lab Technician Diploma or Certificate

 Due to the hands-on nature of a dental lab technician's work, it is rare to find fully online or hybrid diploma or certificate programs.
 Occasionally, a school may work with distance learning students to find dental laboratories willing to make their facilities and technicians available for the laboratory portion of the student's program.
 Course credits from dental lab technician diploma and certificate programs can generally transfer into a relevant associate's degree program.

 The classroom part of the dental lab technician certificate program covers the anatomy of the mouth and teeth, the structure and function of dental prostheses, the composition of dental materials and the construction of appliances.
 This material makes up the online component of the hybrid program.
 If a suitable dental laboratory cannot be found for on-site lab work, the student may have to travel to the school for labs.
 Tests are generally taken at a designated testing center.